-Grandbay Primary School possesses some of the key elements to ensure quality education for children:
+Pierre Charles Secondary School possesses some of the key elements to ensure quality education for children:

 - The school has an up-to-date emergency management plan (EMP) that addresses some of the priority safety hazards.
 Teachers and staff are all assigned respective roles and responsibilities and have been trained on the plan.
-Evacuation routes and assembly areas have also been defined in the plan. - The school was equipped with fully stocked first aid and emergency kits. - At the time of the assessment, teachers had received some level of training in first aid, fire suppression or emergency response.
-The Ministry of Education holds workshops for the principals and other staff officials of the schools on preparedness and response. - While the physical plant of the school was in need of urgent repairs/remediation, there was a clear culture of safety among teachers and staff to manage daily risks given the working environment. - Safety simulation exercises and drills have recently been conducted at the school. - In speaking with students, they were aware to report any hazards to teachers/administration. - The principal maintains a list of repairs to be done and priority issues for safety that is submitted to the District Education Officer of the Ministry of Education.
+Evacuation routes and assembly areas have also been defined in the plan. - At the time of the assessment the school had run several drills however note that improvements are needed in response times and overall results.
+The local agencies (e.g. fire brigade) and the district disaster committee were involved. - There are security personnel on the compound who report directly to the Principal or Deputy Principal.
+All visitors/vehicles must register with security prior to accessing the property. - The principal maintains a list of repairs to be done and priority issues for safety that is submitted to the District Education Officer of the Ministry of Education.